zarr-developers/zarr-python/docs/quickstart.rst

 Creating an Array
 -----------------

-To get started, you can create a simple Zarr array using the in-memory store:
+To get started, you can create a simple Zarr array:

 .. ipython:: python